Beshario/Udacity-Robotics-Perception-Challenge/README.md

 Sensors come with noise data, in the case of RGB-D cameras, they are manifested as random colour and spacial points over the image.
 In order to filter the noise, a method as the [PCL's StatisticalOutlierRemoval filter](http://pointclouds.org/documentation/tutorials/statistical_outlier.php) computes an average distance to a group of points, if a point is too far whose mean distances are outside a defined interval (determined by a given standard deviation) are removed.

-For the PR2 simulation, I found that a mean k value of *20* and a standard deviation threshold of *0.1* provided the optimal outlier filtering.
-Here is the cloud after performing the outlier removal filter.
+For the PR2 simulation, a mean k value of *20* and a standard deviation of *0.1* provided a cleaner image.

-![outlier removal filtering][pipeline_1_outlier_removal_filter]

 ### Voxel Grid Filter

-![voxel grid filter][pipeline_2_voxel_grid_filter]
+![voxel grid filter][voxel0 01]
 a voxel to a voxel  is the volume equivalent of a pixel to an image,

-A voxel downsamples the data by taking the average of the data points inside of it(RGB and Depth). therefore the set of points are statistically represented by that voxel
+A voxel downsamples the data by taking the average of the data points inside of it(RGB and Depth). therefore the new set of points are statistically represented by that voxel

-a Voxel of *0.01*mm was used, small enough to not leave important details out and easy to compute
+a Voxel of *0.01*mm was used, small enough to not leave important details out and efficient to compute

 ### Passthrough Filter

-![passthrough filter][pipeline_3_passthrough_filter]
+![passthrough filter][passthrough filter]

 Passthrough filter is a 3D-cropping mechanism that works by cropping from two ends along a specified axis.

 The PR2 robot simulation needed two passthrough filters for both the Y and Z axis (global).
-This prevented processing values outside the area immediately in front of the robot.
-For the Y-axis, a range of *-0.4* to *0.4* was used, and for the Z axis, a range of *0.61* to *0.9* was used.
+This lets the robot focus only on what it is important.
+For the Y-axis,  whatever was out of *-0.4* to *0.4* was cropped, and for the Z axis, it was whatever was outside of  *0.6* to *0.9*.

 ### RANSAC Plane Segmentation

-Random sample consensus is an iterative model that tests an example of points in a dataset to see if it fits a certain model (here, a group of points are tested if they fit a relationship equation that describes a plane surface in 3D) after certain iterations, a model can be confirmed existent (a plane is found at certain points), the dataset is divided into groups, inliers are the points that fit the model, outliers are the ones that do not fit --this method could be also used to as outlier removal method--.
+Random sample consensus is an iterative model that tests an example of points in a dataset to see if it fits a certain model (here, a group of points are tested if they fit a relationship equation that describes a plane surface in 3D) after certain iterations, a model can be confirmed existent (a plane is found at certain points), the dataset is then divided into groups, inliers are the points that fit the model, outliers are the ones that do not fit --this method could be also used  as outlier removal method--.

-A max distance value of *0.01* was used
+A max distance value of *0.01* was used as the same voxel size

 The extracted inliers included the table.
-![RANSAC plane segmentation - extracted inliers][pipeline_4_extracted_inliers]
+![RANSAC plane segmentation - extracted inliers][extracte inliners]

 The extracted outliers was everything else( the objects on the table):

-![RANSAC plane segmentation - extracted outliers][pipeline_5_extracted_outliers]
+![RANSAC plane segmentation - extracted outliers][extracted outliers]

 ## Clustering for Segmentation